gixnluca/next-umami/README.md

 ### Pageview

-Access the `umami.pageView` function like this:
+Default properties are automatically sent.
+If you wish to override any property, use the `umami.pageView` function like this:

 ```jsx
 import { useUmami } from 'next-umami'